Spyderisk/system-modeller-deployment/README.md

 2. Edit the `.env_adaptor` file to set appropriate values.
 3. Download a Spyderisk [knowledgebase](https://github.com/Spyderisk/domain-network/packages/1826148) `zip` file asset. e.g. `domain-network-6a3-2-2.zip` and copy it into the `knowledgebases` folder.
-4. Run `docker-compose pull` to get the latest images (otherwise the locally cached ones are used, if they exist).
+4. Run `docker compose pull` to get the latest images (otherwise the locally cached ones are used, if they exist).
-5. Run `docker-compose up -d` or `docker-compose -f docker-compose_external_kc.yml up -d` to start the containers.
+5. Run `docker compose up -d` or `docker compose -f docker-compose_external_kc.yml up -d` to start the containers.

 See below for details.